 The grant is not yet accepting applications, but you can download it now in order to collect all your data and be ready to enter as soon as it opens.

 Check out who qualifies, what information will be requested, and sign up to be notified when applications are being accepted at:

-We are busier than ever and taking precautions to keep our employees, patrons, family and friends safe.
-We are Americans and entrepreneurs, from all walks of life and, yes we still have the right to choose.
+We are busier than ever and taking precautions to keep our employees, patrons, family, and friends safe.
+But, we are Americans and entrepreneurs from all walks of life, and, yes, we still have the right to choose.